OtherRealms/Action-Blocks-Guide/index.rst

 * **Target Action** , The Action to write keyframes onto.

+* **Edit Action**, assigns the action to the active object but only if the active object is suitable for the action or uses a matching slot.
+Other the first best suitable object will be selected from the Actor collection.

-* **Buil Action** , manually rebuild animation output, required if  not using Auto-Refresh and when only updating source Actions without adjusting node parameters/
+* **Build Action** , manually rebuild animation output, required if  not using Auto-Refresh and when only updating source Actions without adjusting node parameters/

 * **Auto-Refresh** , Update the Target Action when adjusting parameters or socket links.